-For many years the GWCT had hoped to establish a demonstration farm in Scotland, similar to that of the Allerton Project at Loddington in Leicestershire.
-This was finally achieved in 2015, with the help of Andrew Salvesen, former Scottish GWCT Chairman, who offered his newly acquired farm, Auchnerran, to be the site for the new demonstration farm for game and wildlife.
+For many years GWCT have hoped to establish a demonstration farm in Scotland, similar to that of the Allerton Project at Loddington in Leicestershire.
+This was finally achieved in 2014, with the help of Andrew Salvesen, former Scottish GWCT Chairman, who offered his newly acquired farm, Auchnerran, to be the site for the new demonstration farm for game and wildlife.

-As a trust, we understand the challenges faced by landowners who are wanting to invest in farming and shooting, which support landscapes enhanced by wildlife and suitable habitats.
+As a trust, we understand the challenges that landowners face who are wanting to invest in farming and shooting which support farming landscapes enhanced by wildlife and suitable habitats.
 By setting up an upland/hill-edge farmland research project we hope to show that this type of management is beneficial to ensuring that a sustainable, environmentally sensitive, and profitable agricultural system can be created.

 The Scottish Demonstration Farm will: